 - Website functionality analytics.
-This provides a snapshot of any SEO issues (e.g broken links) and technical issues (e.g 404 errors) that could present a poor search experience that lose important sales leads.
+This provides a snapshot of any SEO issues (e.g broken links) and technical issues (e.g 404 errors) that could present a poor search experience that loses important sales leads.
 To locate and fix these broken links you can use this free tool by AtomSEO.

 - Page speed – with 40% of users abandoning a website that takes more than 3 seconds to load, page speed is critical to your website’s success.
 If you want to improve your website speed, read our guide here.

 - Website security verification.
 If you’re an eCommerce website storing confidential customer information, security is paramount.
 Ensure you are regularly installing security updates and reviewing GDPR compliance; so you don’t fall victim to a data breach.